-The home provides permanent and transitional care for girls who are victims of family violence and abuse, and those who are abandoned, or homeless.
-Through mentoring, family modelling and biblical counselling the Blackburn's are able to provide a safe environment for these girls to flourish and feel safe.
-The home provides safe housing, education, and assistance to the girls who have varying emotional and developmental problems, and have suffered material and moral abandonment.
-Each girl who is brought into the home is reassured daily of our love for them and our passion to protect them from the evils of the world.
-The Blackburn's provide a caring, loving home where the girls can heal from their past so that they can interact and maintain close relations with their new family assuring a smooth integration into society again.
-Scott and Tracy are blessed to see the girls become confident young women as they feel safe and loved in the home.
+The home provides permanent and transitional care for boys and girls who are victims of family violence and abuse, and those who are abandoned, or homeless.
+Through mentorship, nurturing care, and biblical counsel our team is able to provide a safe environment for these children to flourish and feel safe.
+The home provides safe housing, education, and assistance to the children who have varying emotional and developmental problems, and have suffered material and moral abandonment.
+The team provide a caring, loving home where the children can heal from their past, and offers each child hope for the future.

-We are dedicated to serving these girls so that they may become rehabilitated from the situations in their past that have caused them so much pain.
-We work closely with the local Government, MIMP, (Children’s aid Peru), tells us they are processing up to 60 children a month.
+We are dedicated to serving the boys and girls in our care so that they may become rehabilitated from the situations in the past that have caused them so much pain.
+We work closely with the local Government through MIMP, (Children’s aid Peru).
+MIMP tell us they are processing up to 60 children a month.